Pages

 If you're looking for some hope and I've dashed your expectations for a redo after reading this post, this Independent (newspaper) article may have some in a different way - ignore its click-bait like title and read on.
 It doesn't back up its claims well though.
 It did help me write the list of tasks for the new government to panic about above.

-Thats what I've been considering so far... (please excuse any errors, do point them out via comments if you see one or eg. twitter at @jgbreezer, mentioning what you're replying about)
+Thats what I've been considering so far... (please excuse any errors, do point them out via comments if you see one)

 Footnotes: